Electricity Price Review

 A Secretariat to support the Council was established in September 2021.

-Visit the Consumer Advocacy Council website to find out more, including key achievements to date, details about Council members, published research, submissions and details about the Council’s work programme.
+The Consumer Advocacy Council website has more information, including key achievements, published research, submissions and the Council’s work programme.

 Consumer Advocacy Council website(external link)